 The Wakasa Monument History @North

 Join writer and researcher Nancy Ukai to learn about the origins, history, and present of the James Hatsuaki Wakasa Memorial in Topaz, UT.
+Two short films will be shown.

 North Branch - North Branch Meeting Room